erickmerchant/handcraft/README.md

 # Handcraft

 A tiny front-end framework for constructing declarative/reactive UI.
-Install from NPM or get it from a CDN like [jsDelivr](https://cdn.jsdelivr.net/gh/erickmerchant/handcraft@latest/prelude/all.js) and add it to your import map.
+Install from NPM, or get it from a CDN like [jsDelivr](https://cdn.jsdelivr.net/gh/erickmerchant/handcraft@latest/prelude/all.js) and add it to your import map.

----

-## Reactivity

-### Watching state

-### Effects

 ## Templating